 3. Peavey USB Audio Interface

-Peavey is another trusted brand, and if you’re looking for light and portable at a budget-friendly price, this could be it.
+Peavey is another trusted brand for audio interfaces, and if you’re looking for light and portable at a budget-friendly price, this could be it.
 It only weighs 1 lb!

 The USB is also not the highest quality, so you should work cautiously.
 Otherwise, it’s quite durable, and if you’re looking for something simple, this could work since it only requires XLR connections.

 Of course, if you’re looking for a more complicated setup, this won’t suffice.
 It’s really not about getting the best audio interface, but the most relevant for your situation.